 - Passing journal entries for all financial transactions and collating relevant documentary evidence for the same.

 - Posting these entries from journal to the respective ledger accounts.

-- Balancing the ledger accounts and drawing up of a trial balance.
+- Balancing the ledger accounts and drawing up of unadjusted trial balance.

 - Posting of adjustment entries and drawing up of adjusted trial balance.